Customer Success Graduate

 Nottingham has two very large universities that are internationally recognised.
 The graduates from this city head into the work place with a mix of academic achievement and work readiness.
 So much so the University of Nottingham was recently voted the favoured university by employers to try and source talented graduates from.
 But we wanted to know what made graduates from the East Midland's city so special and what made them different from graduates from the rest of the United Kingdom.

-To do this we looked at the data from Nottingham graduates when they registered with graduate-jobs.com between the years 2009 and 2014.
+To do this we looked at the data from Nottingham graduates when they signed up with graduate-jobs.com between the years 2009 and 2014.
 We looked to see if they differed in any way in terms of career ambitions, attainment during their studies and whether or not they had managed to accumulate any work experience before they left university.
 When looking at this data we could easily see why Nottingham was the place all graduate employers wanted to visit.

 When looking to see if graduates from Nottingham's two universities had a particular leaning when deciding what they wanted to do with their career, there was little difference to the rest of the UK.
 The top five most popular sectors that graduates from Nottingham chose were exactly in line with the choices of graduates from the rest of the UK.
 The five sectors, Marketing, Management, Banking, Finance and Advertising and PR are extremely popular across all graduates and Nottingham's graduates were certainly in the running to excel in these sectors.